SUPLA/supla-device/extras/examples/linux/README.md

 names end with "Parsed" word.
 In general, those channels use `parser` and `source` functions to get some data from your computer and put it to that channel.

+### VirtualRelay

+VirtualRelay is pretending to be a relay channel in Supla.
+You can turn it on and off from Supla App, etc.

+It is virtual, because it doesn't control anything - it just keeps state that was set on it.

+There are two optional parameters:
+`name` - name of channel in YAML file - it doesn't have any functional meaning so far.
+`initial_state` - allows to define what state should be set on relay when supla-device application is started.
+Following values are allowed: on, off, restore.
+"off" is default value.
+"restore" will use state storage file to keep and restore relay state.

 ## Parsed channel `source` parameter